l2xu/shopping-analyzer/readme.md

 - [Google Chrome browser](https://www.google.com/chrome/) installed
 - Lidl Plus account with online purchase history

+### Important Limitation

+⚠️ **Data Availability**: Receipt data on the Lidl website is only available from **February 2023 onwards**.
+The script will automatically stop when it encounters receipts older than February 2023, as this data is no longer accessible on the Lidl website.

 ### Installation

 1. **Clone or download this repository**